7 Types Of Waste In Lean Manufacturing & How To Reduce Them

 As you look over your waste-reduction plans and goals, think about the training available to teach about solving these issues.

-Is a significant source of waste a particular machine?
-If it is, then make sure your team is trained to operate and maintain the machine with 100% confidence.
+Is a particular machine a significant source of waste?
+If it is, then make sure your employees are trained to operate and maintain the machine with 100% confidence.

 Whatever the source of your waste, there is valuable training available for your team!